 Branching Minds software developers are aware of secure programming practices and strive to avoid introducing errors in our application (like those identified by OWASP and SANS) that could lead to security breaches.

-Each user of Branching Minds is required to create an account with a unique account name and password.
+Each user of the Platform is required to create an account with a unique account name and password.

 Branching Minds is located inside the continental United States.
 Physical access is protected by electronic access devices, with monitored security and fire/smoke alarm systems.